bradgrantham/simple-serial-terminal/README.md

 * `serial` contains very rudimentary support for macros to aid repeatedly issuing very similar, very arcane bootloader commands.
 * `serial` is very easy to build and very easy to run.
 (Once you know the name of the serial device!)

+# Command-line options

+## `--monitor`

+Only _read_ from the serial port.
+Keyboard presses are not sent and the ~ commands are not supported.
+Exit with Ctrl-C.

+## `--watch`

+Keep trying to open (and re-open) the serial port until it succeeds.

 # Building

 Build it on Linux, MacOS,and Cygwin e.g. from bash or zsh using: